· 9 min read

 I would genuinely love your critique.

 I have linked the schemas below.
-Comments, suggestions, donations and brutal feedback are very welcome.
+Comments, suggestions, and brutal feedback are very welcome.

 LLM Component Schema Template (Gumroad)